 It also includes considering what supports are available for babies, infants and their families around foster, kinship, and adoptive parents.

 Given the importance of early attachments, it will look at what they may look like for babies and younger children.

 Sometimes parents are known to professionals before a baby is born.
-This is something the HSWG will explore, even when professionals only know of a parent through the actions of the Reporter.
+This is something the HSWG explored.